min read

 Fibreglass panels

 You can buy entire music studio acoustic treatment kits.
-However, to save money, you may want to make your own fibreglass panels.
+However, to save money, you may want to make your own fiberglass panels.
 To make the panels more efficient, don’t forget to include an air gap between the panels and your walls.

-If you’re on a very strict budget, instead of buying or making panels, you can absorb high-frequency sounds with objects around the house, including thick quilts or duvets, thick drapes or even mattresses.
+If you’re on a very strict budget, instead of buying or making panels, you can absorb high-frequency sounds with objects around the house, including thick quilts or duvets, thick drapes, or even mattresses.

 Don’t forget to add bass traps to room corners to help absorb lower-frequency acoustical energy.
 Bass traps help solve the “muddy” sound in your mixes so you hear the bass sound better.